-His father was an idiot.
+His father was being an idiot.
 Draco loosened his grip on his broomstick before he damaged it and slowed his step.
 No need to look like he was running.
 Malfoys did not run through the halls.
 Not only had his sorry excuse for a father completely butchered the family name with his short-sighted foolishness he also refused to admit it.
-He kept insisting that all the Voldemort garbage was the right way to go.
+He kept insisting that all this Voldemort garbage was the right way to go.
 Any simpleton could see that old Voldie was as loopy as a Weasley's broom and unstable to boot.
 Perhaps he had been an intelligent strategist once, but it was perfectly clear to anyone who took their heads out of their rears to look that the last 16 years had left him three lengths short of a broomstick.

-Not to mention the fact that his whole tower of beliefs were short sighted and stupid.
+Not to mention the fact that his whole tower of beliefs was short sighted and stupid.
 Eradicate all Muggle-borns and Mudbloods?
 Anybody with any sense knew that without peasants there would be no royalty.
-Likewise if everyone were pureblooded, what would be the value of it?
+Likewise, if everyone were pureblooded, what would be the value of it?
 What would make purebloods exceptional?
-And all the while Voldemort was raving about the superiority of the Wizard Race he was demanding that high class Pureblood Wizards grovel in the mud.
-If they didn't do what they were told than Voldemort killed them.
+All the while Voldemort was raving about the superiority of the Wizard Race he was demanding that high class Pureblood Wizards grovel in the mud.
+If they didn't do what they were told, Voldemort killed them.
 Two-faced idiot.
 If he couldn't even adhere to his own standards then the old bat was hardly fit to be giving orders to a Malfoy.